Food Sourcing

 Food is a significant driver of global sustainability outcomes, and Ohio State recognizes the importance of students developing a lifelong appreciation for how their meal choices have larger social and environmental impacts.

-To facilitate that education, Ohio State aims to increase the amount of local and sustainable food options it provides across its dining facilities to equal at least 40% of its food offerings by 2025.
-Achieving that goal would place Ohio State among the leaders in higher education, particularly for large research institutions.
-By increasing local and sustainable food sourcing, the university will improve the student food experience, increase local procurement of fresh products and support the local economy.
+To facilitate that education, Ohio State aims to provide local and sustainable food options across its dining facilities.
+By procuring locally grown fresh products, the university will improve the student food experience, reduce food shipment related emissions, and support the local economy.

-• A Food Sustainability Panel comprised of faculty, students, staff and external partners developed a guide to the university’s efforts towards this goal, including defining “local” and “sustainable.”
+A Food Sustainability Panel comprised of faculty, students, staff and external partners developed a guide to the university’s efforts including defining “local” and “sustainable.”

-• Some food served on campus comes from….campus!
-In partnership with the College of Food, Agricultural, and Environmental Sciences and entities like the Student Farm at Ohio State, Dining Services uses beef, pork and produce grown on university farms.
+Some food served on campus comes from….campus!
+In partnership with the College of Food, Agricultural, and Environmental Sciences, Dining Services uses beef, pork and produce grown on university farms.